ysdn2019/Graduates-List/graduates/silvia-rubini.md

 ---
 path: /work/childhood-obesity-in-canada
 graduate: Silvia Rubini
-mainimg: /assets/work/rubini_silvia_project3_web_main.jpg
+cover: /assets/work/rubini_silvia_project3_web_main.jpg
-thumbnailimg: /assets/work/rubini_silvia_project3_web_thumbnail.jpg
+thumbnail: /assets/work/rubini_silvia_project3_web_thumbnail.jpg
 title: Childhood Obesity in Canada
 groupmembers:
-fields: Information Design, Interactive, Print
+category: Information Design, Interactive, Print
 mediumdimensions:  8″ x 11″ Pamphlet with a 22″ x 32″ back poster & iPad Publication
 description: As childhood has changed, children’s health is changing along with it for the worst.
 More people need to be aware of why childhood obesity is a problem and how it can further impact children’s health in the future, which was achieved by creating a printed pamphlet and tablet publication.
 digitallink: https://invis.io/FUEOC5KE3